rxdock/rxdock/docs/reference-guide/configuration.rst

 Launching executables
 ---------------------

-For small scale experimentation, the rDock executables can be launched directly from the command line.
+For small scale experimentation, the |Dock| executables can be launched directly from the command line.
 However, serious virtual screening campaigns will likely need access to a compute farm.
-In common with other docking tools, rDock uses the embarrassingly parallel approach to distributed computing.
+In common with other docking tools, |Dock| uses the embarrassingly parallel approach to distributed computing.
 Large ligand libraries are split into smaller chunks, each of which is docked independently on a single machine.
 Docking jobs are controlled by a distributed resource